thaoshibe/relsim/README.md

 This code is tested on Python 3.10: (i) **NVIDIA A100 80GB** (torch2.5.1+cu124) and (ii) **NVIDIA RTX A6000 48GB** (torch2.9.1+cu128).
 <br>
-Other hardware setup hasn't been tested, but it should still work.Please install pytorch and torchvision according to your machine configuration.
+Other hardware setup hasn't been tested, but it should still work.
+Please install pytorch and torchvision according to your machine configuration.

 ```bash
 conda create -n relsim python=3.10